 Sugar Volcanoes Shot Hole Borer Beetle

-The Polyphagous Shothole Borer (PSHB) - an undescribed species of Euwallacea, is a species of Ambrosia Beetle.
-These beetles belong to the weevil family, and get their name from the symbiotic relationship they have with ambrosia fungi.
+The Polyphagous Shothole Borer (PSHB) - Euwallaceae whitfordiodendron, is a species of Ambrosia Beetle.
+These beetles belong to the Weevil family, and get their name from the symbiotic relationship they have with ambrosia fungi.

 The adult beetles carry these fungi into the trees that they bore into, and cultivate gardens of it for the beetle larvae to feed off of.
 This species of Ambrosia beetle is miniscule – only measuring up to 2mm.
 The male beetle is wingless and only serves to fertilise the females.